zengbingao/DeepLinkTesing/README.md

 # DeepLinkTesing
-an app to tesing the deeplink.
+an app to tesing the deeplink.(using data-binding and lambda to coding)

 <b>How To Use?</b>